build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     });
 ```

-We also need to be able to access our instance via 80.
-To allow traffic to this port, we need to set up firewall rules by creating a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
-Port 80 allows HTTP traffic to come to the instance from any location on the internet.
+We also need to be able to access our instance via `http` (port 80).
+To allow traffic to this port, we need to set up firewall rules by creating a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+We will set up port 80 to allow HTTP traffic to come to the instance from any location on the internet.

 ```typescript
     // Security Groups